michaelfolkson/alertify/README.md

 `cd alertify`

-Install virtualenv:
+Install virtualenv (you'll be able to use pip3 if you have installed Python3):

-`pip install virtualenv`
+`pip3 install virtualenv`

 In your project directory make a virtual environment: